CUMBERLAND POINT

 RETURN TO PAGE 2

-This damaged Cumberland point was found on the Phil Stratton
+Cumberland point from the Phil Stratton site.